kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 if the metric increases, while there are Jobs using custom values of `managed-by` label, it may be indicative of two controllers stepping onto each-other causing conflicts (see [here](#two-controllers-running-at-the-same-time-on-old-version)).
-    - `job_by_external_controller_count` (new), with the `name` label corresponding to the custom value of the `managed-by` label: if the metric does not report any jobs for the external controllers, but there are jobs with custom `managed-by` label if might be indicative of the feature not working correctly.
+    - `job_by_external_controller_total` (new), with the `controllerName` label corresponding to the custom value of the `managed-by` label: if the metric does not report any jobs for the external controllers, but there are jobs with custom `managed-by` label if might be indicative of the feature not working correctly.
   - Components exposing the metric: kube-apiserver

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?